altjx/ipwn/README.md

 Here you will find some tools that I've created which may help you out on your next pentest.
 Nothing exciting as of yet, but useful. :)
 Unfortunately, I was too lazy to capture screenshots while using these tools, so I've just uploaded the help menu for the ones I don't have live examples for.

-iSMTP - This is a script that I've made while pentesting at a previous company I worked for.
+<b>iSMTP</b> - This is a script that I've made while pentesting at a previous company I worked for.
 Many tools will simply either do SMTP user enumeration, relay testing, or internal spoofing.
 I've never found any tool that did all three with flexible options.
 A former coworker of mine (Josh Stone) initially wrote a Ruby SMTP tester that initially made me jump on this.
 	- Help menu: https://dl.dropboxusercontent.com/u/2526790/iSMTP/iSMTP.png
 	- Usage screenshot #1 (user enumeration): https://dl.dropboxusercontent.com/u/2526790/iSMTP/SMTP%20User%20Enumeration.png